silversub/terraform/manage_resources.md

    The following providers do not have any version constraints in configuration, so the latest version was installed.

-   To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested below.
+   To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested.

    * provider.ibm: version = "~> 0.11"